 I am the former Managing Editor at HumanisticPaganism.com, a community blog for Naturalistic Pagans, to which I am also a frequent contributor.
 I am now the Editor-at-Large at HumanisticPaganism.com and write/curate a regular column called “The Naturalistic Pagan Toolbox.”

-I also write about the intersection of archetypal polytheism and naturalistic animism at “Gods Within/Gods Without,” which is hosted by Witches & Pagans.
+I have also written about the intersection of archetypal polytheism and naturalistic animism at “Gods Within/Gods Without,” which is hosted by Witches & Pagans.

 I am the creator and curator of the informational site Neo-Paganism.com/Neo-Paganism.org.